Rednecker

-"Rednecker" (stylized in all caps) is a song written and recorded by American country music singer Hardy.
-It was released on March 4, 2019 as the first single from his October 19, 2018 debut EP This Ole Boy.
+"Rednecker" (stylized in all caps) is the debut single by American country music singer Hardy.
+It was released on March 4, 2019 as the lead single from his 2018 debut EP This Ole Boy.

 Background

 In an interview with The Boot, Hardy explained the song's origin.

 Music video

 The music video, directed by Justin Clough, was shot on a farm in Cottontown, Tennessee and features some of Hardy's songwriting collaborators: Brett Tyler, Joe Clemmons and Benjy Davis.
 The group was able to relax and have a fun day just being buddies and hanging out.
-Their day consisted of mudding, mattress surfing via his jacked-up 4x4, shooting catfish in a lake, paintballing, shotgunning Busch Lights and putting "a little more spit in (his) chaw," contest style.
+Their day consisted of mudding, mattress surfing via his jacked-up 4x4, shooting catfish in a lake, paintballing, shotgunning Busch Lights and putting "a little more spit in (his) chaw", contest style.